greiginsydney/Get-RibbonSbcUptime.ps1/README.md

 SBC firmware versions prior to v8.0.3 have a known bug: the CpuUptime reports zero.
 This is not a problem with the script.
 If the script reports zero but system/Overview reports an expected value, you'll need to update the SBC's  firmware.

 ### Revision History
+v1.1: 23rd October 2021

+   - Changed fn 'BasicHandler' to accept varying 'xml' responses from the SBC

-1.0 - 16th November 2019.
+v1.0: 16th November 2019

-- This is the initial release.
+   - This is the initial release
 <br>

 \- G.